Home Care Instructions

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.

 After a few days you will feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at Exeter Office Phone Number 603-772-3351.
+If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at Exeter Family Dental Care Phone Number 603-772-3351.